rossant/website/content/2015-compiler-data-visualization.md

 Compared to OpenGL, Vulkan is closer to the metal.
 It is designed at a different level of abstraction.
 Graphics drivers for Vulkan should be simpler, lighter and, hopefully, less buggy than before.
 Consequently, applications will have much more control on the graphics pipeline, but they'll also need to implement many more things, notably memory management on the GPU.

-A major feature of the new API is **SPIR-V**, a LLVM-like intermediate language for the GPU.
+A major feature of the new API is **SPIR-V**, an LLVM-like intermediate language for the GPU.
 Instead of providing shaders using GLSL strings, graphics applications will have the possibility to provide low-level GPU bitcode directly.
 There should be tools to translate LLVM code to SPIR-V and reciprocally.

 OpenGL and GLSL will still work as before through some conversion layers for obvious retrocompatibility reasons.
 There will be tools to compile GLSL code to SPIR-V. But applications won't have to go through GLSL if they don't want to.

 This might just be the perfect solution for VisPy.
 Instead of mixing two different languages (Python and GLSL) with strings, templates, regexes, lexers and parsers, we could design a **compiler architecture for data visualization around LLVM and SPIR-V**.

-Shaders and GPU kernels will no longer have to be written in GLSL; the can be written in **any language that can be compiled down to LLVM**.
+Shaders and GPU kernels will no longer have to be written in GLSL; the can be written in **any language that can be compiled down to LLVM** (and, as a consequence, to SPIR-V).
 This includes low-level languages like GLSL and C/C++, but also Python thanks to **Numba**.
 Numba can compile an increasing variety of pure Python functions to LLVM.
 The primary use-case of Numba is high-performance computing, but it could also be used to write GPU kernels for visualization.

 This could remove a huge layer of complexity in VisPy.

 It might also be a solution to the cross-platform problems.
 We could potentially port visualizations to the browser by compiling them to JavaScript thanks to emscripten, or to mobile devices thanks to LLVM compilers for Android and iOS.

+I'd now like to open the discussion on what a future Vulkan-vased data visualization toolkit could look like, on what use-cases it could enable.
+I should precise that everything that comes next is kind of speculative and depends on very partial information released by the Khronos group on early specification drafts.
+Also, I am well aware that this is a really ambitious and optimistic vision that might just be too hard to implement.
+But I believe it is worth trying.

 Before we see in more details how all of this could work, let's describe a hypothetical data visualization use-case that could come true with Vulkan.